Layout

 If a program needs mid-course correction, don’t leave the question to GMs or heads of Marketing alone.
 Program Managers must help to frame the competitive response.
 (If you are interested in a very large team of teams – you might read this; Team of Teams by Ret.
 General Stan McChrystal.)

 Many companies have a Program Management Office (PMO) to improve the effectiveness of program managers.
 The PMO helps disseminate and standardize project management best practices across programs.
-In some organizations, the PMO may also have a strategic role, helping to develop product strategy, to select projects, and to balance the product portfolio, for example between platform and derivative offerings.
+In some organizations, the PMO may also have a strategic role, helping to develop product strategy, to select projects, and to balance the product portfolio, for example between platform and product derivative chart offerings.
 A PMO may also have a role in balancing and distributing resources between teams.
 It may also analyze and mitigate program risks.

 Program Management Key Success Factors